valberrie/rathammer/doc/start.md

 ```
 Unless something horribly wrong happened (Windows builds can be finicky), RatHammer will usually give you good idea of why it can't start.

-To load a vmf or json map you can use the --vmf flag, or you can select a map to load once the editor is started.
+To load a vmf or ratmap you can use the --map flag, or you can select a map to load once the editor is started.

 ## Editing
 Once you have successfully started RatHammer you will be greeted by a "pause menu", there are various global settings in here and documentation.
 Open and close the pause menu with 'Escape'